OffBroadway/flippydrive/source/configuration.rst

    :type: integer
    :default: 0

    When set to ``1``, forces progressive scan mode within the IPL (GameCube menu).
-On PAL 1.0, enabling this can cause graphical issues in various games.
+   .. attention:: Doesn't work in IPL NTSC-U 1.0.
+Also causes graphical issues in games when running PAL IPL 1.0 if not forcing games to boot through Swiss (``force_swiss_default = 1``)

    Values: